 - Remove from the oven and immediately sprinkle the chocolate over the candy.
 Let the chocolate sit for 2 or 3 minutes, then use a spatula to spread the chocolate into an even layer.

-- If the chocolate won’t set after sitting on the hot toffee for a couple minutes, you can return it to the oven for a minute or so.
+If the chocolate won’t melt after sitting on the hot toffee for a couple minutes, you can return it to the oven for a minute or so.

 - Once the chocolate is spread out, sprinkle with the almonds.

 - Set aside to allow the chocolate to set.
 (Depending on the kind of chocolate you used, you might need to refrigerate the toffee to set the chocolate completely.
 Just cool the toffee to room temperature before putting it in the fridge.)